AprajitaChhawi/AprajitaChhawi/README.md

 ### Hi 👋 This is Aprajita

-- 🌱 I’m currently learning Octave and Data science.
+- 🌱 I’m currently learning Data science.
 - 💬 Ask me about some easy predictions
 - 📫 How to reach me: